nikitavoloboev/data/web/browsers/browsers.md

 - [Microsoft Edge Explainers](https://github.com/MicrosoftEdge/MSEdgeExplainers)
 - [Zap](https://github.com/issmirnov/zap) - Powerful tool that allows you to define universal web shortcuts in a simple config file.
 - [devtools-ds](https://github.com/intuit/devtools-ds) - Components and tools for building browser devtools extensions.
+- [Web Browser Engineering Book](https://browser.engineering/) - Explains, building a basic but complete web browser, from networking to JavaScript, in a thousand lines of Python.